List of Corvus species: Fossil forms

 The taxonomy of the C. antecorax/C. fossilis complex as well as the C. pliocaenus/C. betfianus/C. praecorax/C. simionescui, in particular the temporal succession and relationship to the living relatives, is not yet fully resolved.
 At least some of these "species" seem to have been direct ancestors of the living forms as listed above.

 Former species

-Formerly, some authorities also considered the following species (or subspecies) as species within the genus Corvus:
+Formerly, some authorities also considered the following species as species within the genus Corvus: